Croydon Park (SA)

 Croydon Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Croydon Park has a high level of cultural diversity, with 47.8% of its population born overseas and 56.4% speaking a language other than English at home.
-Christianity is the main religion in Croydon Park, comprising 43.2% of the population.
-Buddhism is overrepresented in Croydon Park compared to Greater Adelaide, making up 10.9% versus 6.1%.
+Christianity is the predominant religion in Croydon Park, comprising 43.2% of people.
+However, Buddhism is significantly overrepresented, making up 10.9% of the population compared to the Greater Adelaide average of 2.4%.

 Frequently Asked Questions - Diversity